Visit the pink city: where to stay in Toulouse? Here is our selection of the best neighborhoods to stay in Toulouse!

 Toulouse is a young city.
 Home to more than 100,000 students, it is one of France’s largest “student cities.”
 A dynamic and lively city, the capital of the Occitanie region boasts a rich history and a vast cultural heritage, with many interesting landmarks such as the Capitole, the Saint-Sernin Basilica, the Canal du Midi, the Prairie des Filtres, the banks of the Garonne, etc. Discover the best areas to stay in Toulouse.

 Surrounded by the boulevard d’Arcole, the Boulevard de Strasbourg, the rue de Metz, the Place Esquirol, and the two most famous bridges in Toulouse – the Pont-Neuf and the Pont Saint-Pierre -, this quarter is the beating heart of the “pink city.”
 If you enjoy getting around on foot, you should definitely book your accommodation in the city center.
-During the day, this central quarter is swarming with people, particularly along the shopping streets: rue d’Alsace-Lorraine, rue Saint-Rome, rue Pargaminières, Place du Capitole, rue des Lois, rue du Taur, etc. Also, don’t miss the Saint-Sernin Basilica, visible from the Capitole.
-In the evening, mingle with the Toulousian night owls who like to party the night away in the area’s array of famous bars.
+During the day, this central quarter is swarming with people, particularly along the shopping streets: rue d’Alsace-Lorraine, rue Saint-Rome, rue Pargaminières, Place du Capitole, rue des Lois, rue du Taur, etc. Also, don’t miss the Saint-Sernin Basilica,the largest Romanesque Basilica in the world, famous for its exceptionally well preserved Romanesque sculptures and its iconic organ.
+In the evening, mingle with the Toulousain night owls who like to party the night away in the area’s array of famous bars.

 The Carmes and Saint-Étienne districts